-- 6.3 Internal Audit is a Shared Audit Service between Cumbria County Council and the Office of the Police and Crime Commissioner (representing also Cumbria Constabulary).
-The host authority for the delivery of the Shared Audit Service is Cumbria County Council. - 6.4 The governance of the provision of the Shared Internal Audit Service shall be carried out by the S151 Officers of the County Council and OPCC whose role is to: - Ensure that the Shared Internal Audit Service meets the requirement of the proper practices for Internal Audit - Reach common agreement over issues such as standards, goals and objectives and reporting requirements - Agree on the range of audit outputs - Confirm the scope and remit of the audit function - Agree reporting and performance arrangements for Internal Audit, including performance measures, delivery of plan, cost and impact tracking
+- 6.3 Internal Audit is a Shared Audit Service between Cumbria County Council, Carlisle City Council, Copeland Borough Council, Cumbria Constabulary and the Police and Crime Commissioner.
+The host authority for the delivery of the Shared Audit Service is Cumbria County Council. - 6.4 The governance of the provision of the Shared Internal Audit Service shall be carried out by the Shared Service Board whose role is to: - Ensure that the Shared Internal Audit Service meets the requirement of the proper practices for Internal Audit - Reach common agreement over issues such as standards, goals and objectives and reporting requirements - Agree on the range of audit outputs - Confirm the scope and remit of the audit function - Agree reporting and performance arrangements for Internal Audit, including performance measures, delivery of plan, cost and impact tracking